 Yeast is a natural single-cell organism that requires moisture, warmth and food to grow.
 It converts its food—sugar and starch—into carbon dioxide and alcohol through fermentation.
 The carbon dioxide makes baked goods rise.
 In homebrewing, yeasts are responsible for converting fermentable sugars into alcohol.
 People have been aware of these properties and have used them for thousands of years.

 There are hundreds of varieties and strains of yeast.

-  Ale Yeast which is commonly called top or surface fermenting yeasts due to the yeast rising to the top during use.
-The yeast rising to the surface creates a rich very thick yeast head.
+Ale Yeast is commonly identified as top or surface fermenting yeasts due to the yeast rising to the top during use.
+The yeast rising to the surface creates a rich, very thick yeast head.

 That is where the term "top-fermenting" comes from with ale yeasts.